rkooyenga/git-clone/README.md

 Your choices are to download all of them or cancel out.
 Pretty simple.
 If you are downloading from a large list such as from Google or Twitter, make sure you have a fast internet connection, ample storage space on your drive, and plenty of coffee while you wait.

+That's pretty much all there is to it.
+Very simple, but quite useful.

  by [**Ray Kooyenga**](https://github.com/rkooyenga)